XiaoMutt/xpbt/README.md

 Backed up by a RedBlackIntervalTree, it holds aligned segments of a read (query), and allows fast mapping of the base on the read (query) to the reference (the genome that the read aligned to).

+### AlignedReference
+Backed up by a RedBlackIntervalTree, it holds aligned segments that aligned to a specific reference, and allows fast mapping of the base on the reference to the reads.

 ### Proposed
 - Distance::levenshtein